happynev/MwoScoreboardHelper/README.md

 * Usually you'll want to have it running alongside MWO on a second screen (as mentioned above you can also run it on another computer that has direct access to your screenshot directory)
 * Before the match starts, on the match preparation screen, take a screenshot (F12 in steam, or whatever you prefer)
  * it will show you the stats of players you've encountered before
+ * it will look up the players on the Jarl's List leaderboard and shows the rank
 * At the end of the match, take a screenshot of the Rewards screen.
   * it will record your earnings, Solo Kills, KMDDs, Component Destructions (for future analysis...)
   * customize the fields you want to see on the "settings" tab